MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

     > [!NOTE]
     > Notice the ALTER DATABASE SCOPED CONFIGURATION CLEAR PROCEDURE_CACHE statement to clear the query plan cache for the database in the above script.
 After you have altered the table, you need to clear the plans for all batches and stored procedures that access the table, to refresh parameters encryption information.

-4. To verify the SSN and Salary columns are now encrypted, paste in and execute the below statement in the query window with Always Encrypted disabled.
-The query window should return encrypted values in the SSN and Salary columns.
-With the Always Encrypted enabled query window, try the same query to see the data decrypted.
+4. To verify the **SSN** and **Salary** columns are now encrypted, open a new query window in the SSMS instance **without** Always Encrypted enabled for the database connection and execute the below statement.
+The query window should return encrypted values in the **SSN** and **Salary** columns.
+If you execute the same query using the SSMS instance with Always Encrypted enabled, you should see the data decrypted.

     ```sql
     SELECT * FROM [dbo].[Employees];